 When participants finish the workshop, they will know:

-How to apply for funding via the Grassroots Fund three grant programs
+How to apply for funding via the Grassroots Fund three grant programs as well as project ideas that fit the guidelines

 How to apply for event sponsorships